gerardbalaoro/live-server/README.md

 # ⚡ Live Server
-An HTTP server with live reloading powered by express
+An HTTP server with live reloading powered by [Express](https://expressjs.com)

 ## Usage